sikhnet/harmander-sahib-hukamnamas/README.md

 ## To be used for

-- Bulk process a database of previous Hukamnamas
+- Bulk process previous Hukamnamas to feed various targets
 - Create an open, robust and cheap archive resource for the global sangat to use

 ## Tree